-4. Place a block of wood between gearcase and propeller to hold propeller and remove propeller nut.
+3. Place a block of wood between gearcase and propeller to hold propeller and remove propeller nut.

-- 5. Pull propeller straight off shaft.
-If propeller is seized to the shaft and cannot be removed, have the propeller removed by an authorized dealer. - 6.
+4. Pull propeller straight off shaft.
+If propeller is seized to the shaft and cannot be removed, have the propeller removed by an authorized dealer.

 Coat the propeller shaft with Quicksilver or Mercury Extreme Grease or 2-4-C with PTFE.

 Tube Ref No. Description Where Used Part No.

 Extreme Grease Propeller shaft 8M0071842

-95 🛈 2-4-C with PTFE Propeller shaft 92-802859A 1
+95 🕠 2-4-C with PTFE Propeller shaft 92-802859A 1

-IMPORTANT: To prevent the propeller hub from corroding and seizing to the propeller shaft (especially in salt water), always apply a coat of the recommended lubricant to the entire propeller shaft at the recommended maintenance intervals and also each time the propeller is removed.
+IMPORTANT: To prevent the propeller hub from corroding and seizing to the propeller shaft (especially in salt water), always apply a coat of the recommended lubricant to the entire propeller shaft at the recommended maintenance intervals, and also each time the propeller is removed.

-7. Flo-Torq I drive hub propellers - Install thrust washer, propeller, continuity washer, thrust hub, propeller nut retainer, and propeller nut onto the shaft.
+6. Flo-Torq I Drive Hub Propellers - Install forward thrust hub, propeller, rear thrust hub and propeller nut onto the shaft.